agc93/beatvortex/docs/content/en/docs/developer/dependencies.md

 {{% pageinfo %}}
 The information below **only** applies to BeatVortex versions from 0.3 onwards.
 Installation logic was completely rebuilt in 0.3.0.

+Additionally, dependencies are an area of very active development and things are changing rapidly.
+Docs may be a little slow to update.
 {{% /pageinfo %}}

 Dependency management in Vortex is always a bit of a mess and it's especially so if you're *not* using Nexus Mods, which we are definitely not.
-As it stands, BeatVortex can notify you about missing dependencies but won't automatically install them.
+As it stands, BeatVortex can notify you about missing dependencies and will **attempt** to install them for you when you install a mod.

 > We're actively working with the Vortex team to understand how to better support non-Nexus dependencies.